ActivityWatch/docs/src/watchers.rst

 - :gh-aw:`aw-watcher-chromecast` - (not working yet) Watches what is playing on you Chromecast device.
 - :gh-aw:`aw-watcher-openvr` - (not working yet) Watches active VR applications.
 - :gh:`RundownRhino/aw-watcher-mpv-sender` - (WIP) Watches mpv and reports the currently playing video.
+- :gh:`2e3s/aw-watcher-media-player` - Watches the currently playing media which is reported by most players to the system.

 Other watchers
 --------------